 - Enter command java -version

-If Java runtime environment is installed successfully, you will see the output as figure below
+If the Java runtime environment is installed successfully, you will see the output as the figure below

 If nothing displays, please re-install Java SE runtime environment